A calm mind allows the body to soften and the heart to open.

 LMHC, RYT-200

 I hold a Master’s degree in Clinical Mental Health Counseling and Art Therapy, with additional training in sex education and sex therapy.
-My somatic work is informed by my training and teaching in yoga, grounded in the wisdom of the nervous system and informed by polyvagal theory—supporting you in understanding what helps you feel safe, connected, and more at ease.
-My approach is trauma-informed and incorporates body-based practices such as breathwork, gentle movement, mindfulness, and meditation, alongside creative tools for expression and processing.
+My somatic work is informed by my training and teaching in yoga, grounded in the wisdom of the nervous system and informed by polyvagal theory.

 As a mixed-race (Southeast Asian and Hispanic), non-binary, queer, and neurodivergent therapist, my approach to therapy is shaped by both lived experience and clinical training.
 I recognize how identity, culture, and broader systems shape our experiences, relationships, and sense of self, and together we gently work with these layers while making space for your lived experience in a way that feels grounded, empowering, and non-judgmental.